obult-codam/CA-malloc/README.md

 - The global *g_head* in the core manager is only visible in each program instance.
 This is to prevent two programs from accessing the same zone list while the library is shared in memory.

+## Malloc debug variables

+- set MALLOCDEBUG for a safer malloc which will not fail when a pointer is freed which has not been allocated.